ArthurVerrez/ngt-technical-test/README.md

 - **Task B: Front-end** can be found in the folder *case_study/frontend*.
 - **Task C: Cloud Functions** can be found in the folder *case_study/cloud*.

-Some others folders can also be found in this repository:
+Some other folders can also be found in this repository:

 - *case_study/data* that contains the data used in the project, including the given csv file given with the test (*example_data.csv*).
 - *case_study/identification* that contains the files for identification with the Google Cloud Plateform.